cbyeung/cbyeung.github.io/_posts/2017-05-20-simulating-deformation-of-fibrin-clot-with-ANSYS.md

 [10] Smith, M. L., Gourdon, D., Little, W. C., Kubow, K. E., Eguiluz, R. A., Luna-Morris, S., and Vogel, V., 2007.
 “Force-Induced Unfolding of Fibronectin in the Extracellular Matrix of Living Cells”. *PLoS Biol.*, **5**(10), Oct., p. e268.

 ## Acknowledgements
 I would like to thank Professor Siddiqui and Professor Everbach for their mentorship, support and advice throughout the course of this project.
-In addition, I would like to thank Professor Vallen in the Biology department for providing training to use the confocal microscope, and Irina Chernysh in the Department of Cell and Developmental Biology at the University of Pennsylvania for sharing her recipe for making fibrin with me.
+In addition, I would like to thank Professor Vallen in the Biology department for training me to use the confocal microscope, as well as Irina Chernysh in the Department of Cell and Developmental Biology at the University of Pennsylvania for sharing her recipe for making fibrin with me.

 ## Appendices
 ### Appendix A
 The ANSYS input `.txt` file used to run all simulations in ANSYS can be downloaded [here]({{ site.url }}/images/E59/FibrinSimTenthUN.txt).

 ### Appendix B
-The ANSYS output `.txt` file containing nodal displacements u<sub>x</sub>, u<sub>y</sub> and u<sub>z</sub> can be downloaded [here]({{ site.url }}/images/E59/ElasticModuli.txt).
+The ANSYS output `.txt` file containing nodal displacements *u<sub>x</sub>*, *u<sub>y</sub>* and *u<sub>z</sub>* can be downloaded [here]({{ site.url }}/images/E59/ElasticModuli.txt).